johnwcowan/r7rs-work/ContextsCowan.md

 ("Idiom" is a synonym for "applicative functor".
 It is less clear but shorter, an important consideration in a monomorphic language.)

-Objects in a context can be unwrapped, to produce the same objects out of the context;
+Objects in a context can be unwrapped to produce the same objects (in the sense of `eqv?`) 2out of the context;
-objecta out of a context can be wrapped to produce the same objects in the context.
+objects out of a context can be wrapped to produce the same objects in the context.
 How this is done, or if it can be done at all, depends on the context instance.

+Except as noted, all procedures return a context.

 ## Constructor

 `(make-context `*plist*`)`

-Returns a context instance containing the basic procedures that must be supported.
+Returns a context instance object containing the basic procedures that must be supported.
 The *plist* is a list alternating between names and procedure objects.
 As such, it may conveniently be constructed with a backquote.